Chanda-Abdul/easy-budget-app-api/README.md

 The API was created locally and deployed to heroku.
 The API can be accessed through heroku [here](https://fast-garden-40399.herokuapp.com/).

 #### /GET at `/expenses`
+The user can access the `/GET` endpoint through the client by visiting the `/budget` page and all expenses will be displayed.
+The `/GET` endpoint can also be accessed at `/expenses` on the back-end through the heroku server at [https://fast-garden-40399.herokuapp.com/expenses](https://fast-garden-40399.herokuapp.com/expenses).

 #### /GET at `/expenses/:id`
+The `/GET/:id` ndpoint can also be accessed at `/expenses/:id` on the back-end through the heroku server at [https://fast-garden-40399.herokuapp.com/expenses/1](https://fast-garden-40399.herokuapp.com/expenses/:id).

 #### /DELETE at `/expenses/:id`
 #### /POST at `/expenses`
 #### /PATCH at `/expenses/:id`